smimram/monadic-synth/README.md

 - Clean code is more important than efficient code (although we want to remain reasonably efficient).
+- The infinitesimal _dt_ is supposed to be very small.
+In particular, the stream at instant _t_ or _t+dt_ should be roughly the same.
 - The infinitesimal variations are supposed to be varying slowly, i.e. be "locally constant".
 In particular, this means that small buffers can assume that the _dt_ is the same for the whole buffer.